 Of all the sweeping conservation laws of the 1960s, the Wilderness Act most expanded the boundaries of conservation thinking.
 Olaus Murie, a biologist and president of The Wilderness Society, said our attitude toward wild places addressed nothing less than “the real problem of what the human species is to do with this Earth.”

-photo by Miguel Vieira, on Flickr
+photo by albedo20, on Flickr

 Visionary as it was, however, the Wilderness Act did not anticipate today’s human-driven, global-scale changes.
 Nor did the act anticipate how such changes undermine basic assumptions about “natural” conditions.
 It could not anticipate the emerging “post-natural” era of the Anthropocene.

 Everywhere, the degree to which a given environmental change is either anthropogenic or “natural” is becoming less distinguishable.
 In their 2010 book, Beyond Naturalness, veteran land managers David Cole and Laurie Yung point out that the stewardship goal of “maintaining natural conditions” – which has guided US land agencies since the establishment of the National Park Service nearly a century ago – now faces severe internal contradictions.
 There’s a new dilemma facing wilderness stewardship: In many, and perhaps most, wilderness areas, focal species and other favored natural conditions will not be perpetuated without (sometimes intense) human interventions.

 Some say we have little choice but to intervene more heavily in protected areas.
 Writing recently in The New York Times, a science journalist, Christopher Solomon, declared: “We need to toss out the ‘hands-off’ philosophy that has guided our stewardship for 50 years.”
 National Park Service Director Jonathan Jarvis has been quoted as saying, “The paradigm of allowing nature to rule the parks is no longer viable.”